-The ILUC emissions from bioethanol produced from food and feed crops are less substantial and often result in a reduction.
-Because the feedstocks for non-food-based advanced biofuels are produced from waste and residues and not crops on agricultural land, their ILUC emissions are low.
+The ILUC emissions from bioethanol produced from food and feed crops are less substantial and often result in a Page 43 of 205

 There is no broad scientific consensus on the exact volumes of additional emissions caused by ILUC, nor how to incorporate those emissions into policy.
 Therefore, EU policymakers have chosen to introduce a system based on caps and sub-targets for the different feedstock groups.
 The RED II sets limits on high ILUC-risk biofuels, bioliquids and biomass fuels, which can be counted towards the national renewable energy targets of member states.